 Reasons Why A Vehicle Needs a Paint Job

-Usually, it is just wear and tear on the paint finish that causes it to look bad.
+Usually, it is just worn and tear on the paint finish that causes it to look bad.

 Age can cause the car to rust which then affects the paint.